MaksimZinovev/peter-pal/readme.md

 <h2>📄 License</h2>

-This project is licensed under the ISC License.
+This project is licensed under the Apache-2.0 license.
 See the LICENSE file for details.